Flexible Fractional Repetition Codes for Distributed Storage Networks: Analysis of FFR Codes

 \subsection{The Repair Operations}

-In this section, we first argue that the above GFR code can be exactly-repaired using the FHS scheme.
+In this section, we first argue that FFR codes can be exactly-repaired using FHS.
 First, consider the case that node $i$ fails for some $i\in N_1\cup N_2\cup \cdots\cup N_c\cup N_0$ (those in $N\backslash N_{-c}$).
 The $d$ packets stored in node $i$ thus need to be repaired.
 We then notice that the $d$ packets in node $i$ correspond to the $d$ edges in $\bar{E}$ that are incident to node $i$.
 Therefore, each of those $d$ packets to be repaired is stored in another node $j$ and node $i$ can thus be {\em repaired-by-transfer}.
-Note that by our construction, the neighbors of node $i$ are indeed the helper set $D_i$ of the FHS scheme.
-Also see our discussion in Example~3 of Section~\ref{sec:examples} for illustration.
+Note that by our construction, the neighbors of node $i$ are indeed the helper set $D_i$ in FHS.
+Also see our discussion in Example~2 of Section~\ref{sec:examples} for illustration.